SusanMowers/Re_Cens_Doc/EN/markdown_log _for_ccri_prelim.md

 4. We looked at ways of:
 - Improving spacing (like more white space);
 - Improving flow (clearer hierarchy and progression, keeping explanations short and presentation more consistent).
-5. We want clearer and consistent conventions using numbers line break between sections, proportionate to the hierarchy of the sections.
+5. We want clearer and consistent line breaks between sections, proportionate to the hierarchy of the sections.

 ## Solutions so far
 ### 1. Spacing